Some down-ballot races undecided in California primary

 SECRETARY OF STATE

-Democratic Secretary of State Alex Padilla won first place in his reelection bid, ensuring he’ll advance to the November election.
+Democratic Secretary of State Alex Padilla won first place in his re-election bid, guaranteeing he’ll advance to the November election.
 He’ll face Republican attorney Mark Meuser, who came in second.

 Padilla has emphasized his record of sparring with President Donald Trump.
 He often denounces the president’s unsubstantiated claims of widespread voter fraud in California.
 Padilla also refused to comply with the Trump administration’s requests to provide data on California voters, arguing it was politically motivated.